VictorNicollet/LetsNotEncrypt/README.en.md

 The `index.html` file above is a secure messaging application that provides the same level of security as many commercial applications.
 It runs on Windows, Linux, OS X, iOS, Android and even FirefoxOS.
-It is available directonly on the web, with no preliminary validation by an App Store.
+It is available directly on the web, with no preliminary validation by an App Store.
 Its use is hard to detect, hidden in an ocean of similar traffic.
 Additional technical information is in [INFO.md](INFO.md).

 However, this application is no masterpiece of intelligence or software engineering.
 Its code is shorter than 100 lines.
-An average programmer could rewrite it from scratch in less than a day, and it is likey that terrorist networks have at least one such programmer among their ranks.
+An average programmer could rewrite it from scratch in less than a day, and it is likely that terrorist networks have at least one such programmer among their ranks.

 **Forcing legal messaging applications to decrease the protection of